 SCCM Cache Clean Up Script – Folders Larger than a Specific Size

-This SCCM Cache Clean Up script will remove any folder which is larger than the size of 12 MB.
+This SCCM Cache Clean Up script will remove any folder that is larger than 12 MB.

 The SCCM client cache on Windows computers stores temporary files used to install applications and programs.

-If the client attempts to download a package that is less than the size of the cache, but the cache is full, all required deployments keep retrying until the cache space is available, the download times out, or the retry count reaches its limit.
+If the client attempts to download a package smaller than the size of the cache but the cache is full, all required deployments keep retrying until the cache space is available, the download times out, or the retry count reaches its limit.

-The client generates a status message 10050 for insufficient cache size client tries to download the content every four hours until it has tried 18 times.
+The client generates a status message 10050 for insufficient cache size.
+The client tries to download the content every four hours until it has been tried 18 times.

 New Script available from GitHub